SausageMuffins/Mind-Palace/Notes/Machine Learning/Markov Decision Process.md

 **==Explanation:==**
 We need to first define our Optimal Q-Function $Q^*(s,a)$ mathematically.
 Keep in mind that our $Q^*(s,a)$  is the best cumulative reward if we take that particular action.

-#### Value Iteration (More of a Top-Down Approach)
+#### Value Iteration (DP Approach)

 ![[38XJQZuS.svg]]

 Key Idea:

 1. Identify all the possible actions
-2. Determine the Optimal value for that next state s' if we take that action from s (this is possibly where the recursion takes place - DP: Bottom up/Top down)
+2. Update my new optimal value for state s by calculating all new values if we take an action from my current state (formula). **may need to account for noise (moving left or right)**
-3. Use that optimal value to calculate Q(s',a) for all the actions
+3. Use that new optimal value to calculate Q(s',a) for all the actions.
 4. Take the largest Q to be the optimal value for the CURRENT state s.

 Step 3: